-In this tutorial, I’m going to show you how to use a yarn swift and a yarn winder to transform that hank of yarn into a usable “yarn cake.”
+In this tutorial, I’m going to show you how to wind yarn into a cake using a yarn swift and a yarn winder.

 The flat bottom makes the “yarn cake” easier to use than a ball of yarn.
 It sits flat and you don’t have to worry about it rolling away.